 - The local population in Maun is really very friendly and social.
 However, when travelling in crowded places, be mindful of pocket pickers who might be on a lookout for your cellphone, wallet much like any other place you travel to.

 - In Maun, animals move openly on roads and streets hence be careful when driving at night.
+For more details see my post on driving in Botswana.

 - Since you would be out in the wildlife, anything can happen.
 Most companies take safety seriously but it is always advisable to purchase travel insurance before embarking on any adventurous trip.